Soham-Kakkar/Soham-Kakkar/README.md

 🤝 **Open to collaborating on:** Projects in system-level development, backend engineering, or real-world tools that drive impactful problem-solving.

-✋ **Looking to learn more about:** Programming language design, OS development, modular architectures, and optimization techniques for scalable applications.
+✋ **Looking to learn more about:** System design, programming language design, OS development, modular architectures, and optimization techniques for scalable applications.

 🌱 **Always learning:** Exploring how low-level systems power high-level applications, while sharpening my skills in backend and performance engineering.